 Additionally, you will also receive a revocation of your driving privileges for two years.
 While obtaining limited driving privileges during that 2-year window is possible, it comes with the costly requirement of an ignition interlock device.

 There are consequences that come with a DWI conviction outside of those written into state law.
-These are known as collateral consequences.
+If you’re asking what happens on 2nd DWI in Minnesota, these are known as collateral consequences.
 The collateral consequences of a DWI conviction exist entirely outside of the justice system.
 Some collateral consequences include:

 - Loss of employment.
 If you ultimately serve jail time for your DWI conviction, there is no guarantee that your employer will allow you to miss time away from work.
 A conviction for DWI on your criminal record could also make it difficult to find employment in the future.